Tesla Cars: Easy To Total, Expensive To Repair

 One of the most exciting features in Model 3 beta prototypes is the sweeping glass roof.
 We see that same roof in spy shots of the Model 3 prototypes now being tested.

-Does the inclusion of the glass room on the Model S side of the comparison chart, but not the Model 3 side, mean the base version of the Model 3 will have a metal roof?
+Does the inclusion of the glass roof on the Model S side of the comparison chart but not the Model 3 side mean the base version of the Model 3 will have a metal roof?

 I tend to doubt it.
 But I'd be curious to read what everyone else thinks.